-For instance, if you are running a consultancy business, you can insert event tracking in the lead generation form so you can track which campaigns are generating leads.
+For instance, if you are running a consultancy business, you can insert custom tracking in the lead generation form so you can track which campaigns are generating leads.
 If you have Facebook Pixel inserted in your website, you can do retargeting ads based on the actions visitors take on your website.

 What do you think?
 Let us know in the comment section below.